-“The Center will provide a forum for industry/university cooperative research including evaluation, design, modeling, and development of novel high voltage and high temperature materials and structures for energy transfer, aerospace, automotive and other applications.”
+“Provide a forum for industry/university cooperative research including evaluation, design, modeling, and development of advanced materials and structures for energy transfer, aerospace, automotive, nuclear, deep sea, and other extreme applications.”

 — HVT Center Mission Statement